eu-digital-green-certificates/dgca-verification-center-ios/README.md

 The Verification Center is responsible for such main tasks:
    - check if certificate standard is applicable to the SDK
-   - verification of scanned QR certificates.
+   - verification of scanned QR certificates and prepare report.
    - loading necessary data.

 The root Verification Center object is shared object of DGCVerificationCenter class